TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 ======
 <strong>Peer-Reviewed Articles and Book Chapters</strong>

 Kulakevich, T. and Saifullayeu, A. (under review).
-"Ethnic Minorities in Belarus and the Government Attitudes Towards Them" in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.
+"National Minorities in Belarus and the Government Attitudes Towards Them" in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.

 Kulakevich, T. (forthcoming).
 "The War in Ukraine: Deterrent Effect of Weaponized Interdependence." <em>Nationalities Papers.</em>